How AI Call Intake Improves Lead Response (and Why It Matters More Than You Think)

 At a 95% answer rate: 6 unanswered leads × $50 = $300/month.

 The delta — $1,500/month — is the recovered ad spend alone.
-It ignores the actual revenue from converting those leads into consults, and it ignores the bookings you'd get from after-hours callers who currently don't leave voicemails at all.
+It ignores the actual revenue from converting those leads into consults at $400-$3,000 a treatment, and it ignores the bookings you'd get from after-hours callers who currently don't leave voicemails at all.

 Most AI intake services cost somewhere between $300 and $800/month.
 The ROI math is not subtle.